This post contains affiliate links & photos. See our full disclosure here.

-Make a DIY barn wood serving tray from old barn boards (or wood that looks like old barn wood) and some knobs and handles!
+In this post: Make a DIY barn wood serving tray from old barn boards (or wood that looks like old barn wood) and some knobs and handles!

 Hello Home Made Lovely readers!
 This is Shonee from Hawthorne & Main, joining you again for another DIY project!
 Today I’m sharing a DIY Barn Wood Serving Tray!

 A few weeks ago I heard a story about a woman who went to visit her friend.
-When she arrived at the her friends house she was met with a wonderful tray of treats and a nice beverage.
+When she arrived at her friend’s house she was met with a wonderful tray of treats and a nice beverage.
 She commented on how sweet she felt that her friend has prepared a simple, yet thoughtful welcoming to her friend.

 Ever since that day, I was determined to be like that.
 I love my house.
 I love it when people come to visit.
 I want my house to be a place where people feel comfortable and happy.

 Why not have a serving tray and a few treats on hand just in case a friend decides to stop by?

 Let me show you how easy it is to create a DIY barn wood serving tray!